-If you’re working as an independent consultant, that means you have the freedom to set the terms for your day-to-day work with your clients.
+If you’re working as an independent contractor or consultant, that means you have the freedom to set the terms for your day-to-day work with your clients.
 And there’s no better place to make those terms official than in your consulting agreement.

 If legal texts sound like all mumbo jumbo to you and make you cringe, don’t worry: we’ve got you covered!
 In this article, we’ll go through everything you need to know about a consulting agreement, how to write your own, and how to get it signed.
-You can also download our free PDF consulting agreement template and use it as an example to craft your own.

 Please note: The information in this article should not be considered legal advice.
 We’re sharing what worked for us, but we’re not lawyers, so if you need professional legal advice, please seek out the help of a lawyer.